lucasnbsb/AwsCertNotes/Mensaging and integration.md

   - Provisioned:
     - you chose the no. of shards provisioned, scale mannualy or using API
     - 1MB/s/shard in
-    - 2MD/s/shard out
+    - 2MB/s/shard out
     - you pay _per shard per hour_
     - use it if you can plan the capacity events
-  - Od Demand Mode
+  - On Demand Mode
     - is managed, no need to provision
     - Default capacity 4MB/s in or 4000 records per second)
     - scales automatically based on observed _peak throughput_